ambersariya/cookiecutter-python/README.md

 ## Push Project

-When the project scaffolding has been created, please ensure to create a new repo/project on Gitlab.
+When the project scaffolding has been created, please ensure to create a new repo/project.
 Then grab git repository remote details and `git push`